 This mapping of a box structure to a relational table could be regarded as a normal representation of statistical tables.
 Naturally, in many situations one like a representation for presentation purposes, which looks quite different from this normal representation, but with contemporary computer technology and software tools, it should not be difficult for a user to transform a table, stored according to the normal representation, into his or her preferred format in a particular usage situation.
-On the other hand, for facilitating automatic exchange of statistical data and metadata, it would be extremely valuable if a standard representation format could be agreed upon.
-Work in this direction is presently going on within international organizations; see ......
+On the other hand, for facilitating automatic exchange of statistical data and metadata, it would be extremely valuable if a standard representation format, like the above-mentioned UN/EDIFACT GESMES, could be agreed upon.